Flourless Mocha Brownies

 These healthier, Flourless Mocha Brownies have a secret ingredient.
-Who knew the little ol’ bean was so versatile?
+Adding beans helped boost the protein without compromising flavor.

 I think it was about a year ago when I jotted down a recipe for the garbanzo bean brownies my sister had made and raved about.
 I was dubious.
 I humored her.
 I lost that scrap of paper with the recipe.
-No biggie.
+No biggie as I knew I’d find a healthy brownie recipe to bake.

-When the Sunday Supper theme of “Beantastic” came up, guess what came to mind?
+When the blog theme of “Beantastic” came up, guess what came to mind?
 Yes, I was ready to make a dessert with beans.
 Though I was not sure the family would be on board!
 I was going to keep it secret so they’d at least take a bite.

 I need to be very cautious about adding coffee to any of my chocolate desserts.
-I can get away with Kahlua, a coffee liqueur, but the hubby takes umbrage when I’m heavy handed with the espresso powder.
-The addition of coffee is ideal for accentuating the flavor of chocolate—and I knew these bean brownies might need a little boost in that department.
+I can get away with Kahlua, a coffee liqueur, but the hubby takes umbrage when I’m heavy-handed with the espresso powder.
+PRO-Tip: The addition of coffee is ideal for accentuating the flavor of chocolate.
+I knew these bean brownies might need a little boost in that department.
 You can add as much as 2 tablespoons of instant coffee for a bold mocha flavor, but 2 teaspoons will offer a subtle, yet satisfying coffee undertone.

 I packed some goodies in my suitcase on a recent trip to Denver, including these bean brownies.
 I knew my sister, Katie, loved them (she’s a yoga instructor, crunchy granola type), but would my youngest sister give her approval?
 Yup, Maddy was definitely a fan.
 The gang at home sampled but I got the feeling they like my beanless brownies a tad better.